pycom/pycom-micropython-sigfox/readme.md

 ### 2.2. loragw_pkt_logger ###

-This software is used to set up a Lora concentrator using a JSON configuration file and then record all the packets received in a log file, indefinitely, until the user stops the application.
+This software is used to set up a LoRa concentrator using a JSON configuration file and then record all the packets received in a log file, indefinitely, until the user stops the application.

 ### 2.3. loragw_spi_stress ###

-This software is used to check the reliability of the link between the host platform (on which the program is run) and the Lora concentrator register file that is the interface through which all interaction with the Lora concentrator happens.
+This software is used to check the reliability of the link between the host platform (on which the program is run) and the LoRa concentrator register file that is the interface through which all interaction with the LoRa concentrator happens.

 ### 2.4. loragw_tx_test ###

-This software is used to send test packets with a Lora concentrator.
+This software is used to send test packets with a LoRa concentrator.
 The packets contain little information, on no protocol (ie. MAC address) information but can be used to assess the functionality of a gateway downlink using other gateways as receivers.